aogallo/rest-server-ts/README.md

 This project is in charge to manager all the request from the management system dentist

-You need to configure the following env variables:
+You need to configure the following env variables in the `.env` file in the root directory:

 * PORT -> It's mean the port where the application will receive all requests
 * MONGO_URI -> Mongo URL to connect